 Optional: add some chocolate cuties to the top of the cake when you decorate it (like I did) if you like cute food, kawaii food, or anything from Japan.

-I made this cake on a livestream where I learned that the origin of German Chocolate Cake wasn’t in Germany like I had thought, but German is actually the last name of the person who first invented the cake in the U.S. Yeah, I was disappointed too.
+I made this cake on a livestream where I learned from one of my viewers that the origin of German Chocolate Cake wasn’t in Germany like I had thought, but German is actually the last name of the person who first invented the cake in the U.S. Yeah, I was disappointed too.

 Here’s an alternative way of decorating the cake using the same recipe.
 For this cake, I made a 2-layer 9” cake, and instead of leaving the sides of the cake bare, I covered the entire cake in chocolate ganache and skipped the chocolate drip.
 I used the extra cooled ganache to pipe little dollops around the perimeter.